wfhartford/gradle-helm/README.md

     // 'src/helm/resources' extra configuration will be required to have the
     // chart files processed into the helm source set output directory. chartDir 'src/helm/resources/my-first-chart'

+    // Each chart can include configuration which changes how the chart is
+    // validated by the lint command.
+    lint.values = ['valueKey':'some value']
+    lint.valuesFiles = ['lint-values.yaml']
   }
 }
 ```